Wednesday, February 19, 2025

 For the clergy, records have survived of two monk-bishops, Ss Fulgentius (North Africa) and Caesarius (Provence) requiring their clergy to attend (monastic) Matins.

-And in the Eastern Empire, Justinian passed legislation mandating the same thing.
+And in the Eastern Empire, Justinian passed legislation in 528 mandating that priests say the 'nocturnal, morning and vespers prayers'.

 A secular Office?